New executive directors of legal aid organizations often face a mountain of issues as they get settled into their role. LAAC tries to make it easier!

 Organized by LSC.

 NLADA’s Annual Conference is the leading national training event of the year for the civil legal aid, indigent defense, and public interest law communities.
 The conference offers advocates the substantive information and professional skills they need to respond to the legal needs of low-income people, along with the opportunity to meet and exchange ideas with colleagues from across the country.
-2017 conference: December 6th-9th in Washington D.C.
+2018 conference: October 31 – November 3 in Houston, TX.

 Organized by the NLADA.